-Jackfruit – the latest meat alternative
+Jackfruit – A great meat alternative

 Researchers say jackfruit, a large ungainly fruit grown across south and southeast Asia, could be a replacement for wheat, corn and other staple crops under threat from climate change.
 Jackfruit is the largest known tree borne fruit.
 Even a small jackfruit weighs in at 10-15 lbs, and farmers have recorded specimens of more than 100 lbs.
 A single tree can often supply over two tons of jackfruit per year.